On view

 Medium

-Ceramic with red, cream, and black slip, with remnants of painted stucco
+Ceramic with red, cream, and black slip, and remnants of painted stucco

 Dimensions